When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 Top cache bypasses.

-Similarly, if you worked with a performance expert to fix long database queries and switch to a more lightweight theme, you can use the PHP worker limit chart to see the differences before and after the optimizations.
+Similarly, if you worked with a performance expert to fix long database queries and switch to a more lightweight theme, you can use the PHP threads limit chart to see the differences before and after the optimizations.

 You can also use the cache analysis report in MyKinsta to determine the number of cache hits, bypasses, misses, and expirations.
-This data can be especially useful when optimizing your site’s usage of PHP workers.
+This data can be especially useful when optimizing your site’s usage of PHP threads.

 By default, URLs with query strings like https://kinstalife.com/?query=123 bypass the page cache.
 In some cases, query strings can result in a large spike of unnecessary PHP and CPU usage.